 Over the next decade, the need for social care workers is projected to grow substantially, largely due to an ageing population creating greater demand.
 Adequately funded, high quality adult social care is vital to support the lives of service users and their families.
 Adult social care workers can have a hugely positive impact on the lives of service users and their families.

-Yet labour shortages in a previously stretched adult social care sector have worsened since Brexit and the Covid-19 pandemic.
+Labour shortages have worsened since Brexit and the Covid-19 pandemic.
 These shortages have resulted in unmet care needs and delays in the acute care system as patients cannot be discharged from hospitals due to lack of community care facilities.
 Such problems negatively impact service users’ quality of care.
 The wellbeing of the workforce has also suffered where provider organisations are short-staffed over an extended period of time.

-This policy paper argues for measures to be taken now to help increase and maintain the labour supply over time through good quality jobs to prepare for greater demand in the future and discusses levers of action.
+This policy paper argues for measures to be taken now to help increase and maintain the labour supply over time through good quality jobs to prepare for greater demand in the future and discusses levers for action.
 It draws on the more detailed ReWAGE evidence paper on adult social care.

 Main recommendations:

-Increase the wages for care workers relative to other low paid occupations and restore pay differentials between carer workers and senior care workers.
+Increase the wages for care workers relative to other low paid occupations and restore pay differentials between care workers and senior care workers.

 Improve sick pay for social care workers to secure a decent living during periods of illness.